MicrosoftDocs/sql-docs/docs/tools/distributed-replay/distributed-replay-security.md

 - Network Services, Local Services, and System

-Group accounts (local or domain) and other built-in accounts (like Everyone) are not accepted.
+Group accounts (local or domain) and other built-in accounts (like Everyone) aren't accepted.

 To set the service accounts or their passwords after you install Distributed Replay, you can use the Windows Services tool.
 To change the service accounts associated with the Distributed Replay controller or client services, follow these steps: